MakeSchool-Tutorials/Tip-Calculator-Swift3/P6-Layout-Refinements/content.md

 >
 ![ms-video](https://s3.amazonaws.com/mgwu-misc/TipCalculator/19_add_assets.mp4)

-You should also note that we don't reference images in asset catalogs by their file name, but instead by the name of their Image Set.
+You should also note that we don't reference images in asset catalogs by their file name, but instead by the name of their _Image Set_.
 For this project, we only have "logo" but in the future we'll have more.

 # Adding the logo